Anna Ntountounaki

 Anna Ntountounaki (Άννα Ντουντουνάκη, born 9 September 1995) is a Greek swimmer, competing for Panathinaikos on club level.

+Career

 She competed in the women's 100 metre butterfly event at the 2016 Summer Olympics.
 She finished 17th in the heats with a time of 58.27 seconds which was a new national record.
 She did not qualify for the semifinals.
 At the 2020 Summer Olympics she finished 9th, achieving a new national record with a time of 57.25 seconds.
 Also, she won the gold of 2020 European Aquatics Championships sharing this title with Marie Wattel.

 Education

 Anna began swimming in 2002, at the age of seven.
 She also studied at the Queen Mary University of London.

 Awards

 On 24 December 2019, Ntountounaki was awarded by the mayor of Chania, Panagiotis Simandirakis, along with Stelios Michailakis.